myhro/docs-content/content/reference/exec.md

 $ swarm exec <instance-id> [-d|--detach] [--] [<command>]
 ```

-* The `instance_id` argument specifies an instance of a running application component.
+* The `instance-id` argument specifies an instance of a running application component.

 * When using the `-d` or `--detach` flags, the CLI will detach from the running process.
 The use of the detach flag is optional.